Share this Post

 A Vast Library of Knowledge 📜

-Another top way to make a blog website – no code knowledge needed.
+Another top way to make one of the best blogging sites ever – no code knowledge needed.
 Although not as popular as WordPress / Wix, they’ve been around since 2009.

 The parent company is 123-reg is older and claims to be the U.K.’s largest accredited domain registrar in the world.
 Overall: recommended if you want a very fast blog set up and making money isn’t important: